Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 In case, the `onCreate` or `onUpdate` trigger's handler processing failed, we should create a new document inside the `tasks` collection.
 Later, we can use this collection to fix the `build_days` counters.

-The following sequence diagram shows the overall process of how the `onUpdate` triggers works:
+The following sequence diagram shows the overall process of how the `onBuildUpdated` triggers works:

 ![Sequence diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/platform-platform/monorepo/builds_aggregation_design/metrics/firebase/docs/features/builds_aggregation/diagrams/firestore_update_builds_aggregation_sequence_diagram.puml)